 Springer.com has an archive of all Journal of Health Service Psychology articles.

 What Does This Mean for National Register Members?

-First of all, we will continue to print approximately 15,000 copies per issue and mail a printed copy to all Registrants except those who have indicated a “no print” preference.
+National Register prints approximately 15,000 copies per issue and mails a printed copy to all Registrants except those who have indicated a “no print” preference.
 As always, there will be no additional fee to Registrants to receive the print version of the JHSP.
 Secondly, Registrants may purchase access to the enhanced electronic version of the JHSP, available via SpringerLink, for $10 annually.
-Simply check the appropriate box on your annual renewal form and complete payment.
-A direct link to the JHSP page on SpringerLink will appear under the “Home” tab in your personalized member portal.
+Simply check the appropriate box during your renewal payment.
+After subscribing, a link for JHSP Online will appear within your Registrant account.

 The National Register follows Springer’s editorial policies, including but not limited to author responsibilities and ethics policies for corrections, removal of published content, appeals and complaints, and authorship disputes.
 Springer Nature follows COPE guidelines for misconduct.

 The Journal of Health Service Psychology is committed to maintaining the highest level of integrity in the content published and is a member of the Committee on Publication Ethics (COPE).
 This journal is a member of COPE under Springer Nature, which is a publisher member of COPE.